-It shall be the policy of the Covington Police Department that the authority to establish or cancel a roadblock shall rest with a Patrol Division Lieutenant or Captain.
-All roadchecks used as traffic checkpoints must have a supervisory officer present.
+It shall be the policy of the Covington Police Department that the authority to establish or cancel a roadblock shall rest with a supervisor.
+All road checks used as traffic checkpoints must have a supervisory officer present.

 III.
-Roadcheck Deployment
+Road Check Deployment

-- A. Fixed roadblock traffic checkpoint: Supervisor who wishes to establish a traffic checkpoint shall summit a memorandum to the Chief of Police stating the location(s), date(s) and time(s) of the traffic check.
-This memorandum must be submitted at least one day before establishing the traffic check. - B. A fixed roadblock may be set up only in locations where visibility is clear and where it is possible to maintain an orderly flow of traffic without causing undue congestion. - C. A minimum of three officers and one supervisor is required at all traffic checks. - D. Two officers will stop the traffic flow from both direction and check license, insurance and for D.U.I. violations.
+- A. Fixed roadblock traffic checkpoint: Supervisor who wishes to establish a traffic checkpoint shall submit a memorandum to the Chief of Police stating the location(s), date(s) and time(s) of the traffic check.
+This memorandum must be submitted at least one day before establishing the traffic check. - B. A fixed roadblock may be set up only in locations where visibility is clear and where it is possible to maintain an orderly flow of traffic without causing undue congestion. - C. A minimum of three officers and one supervisor is required at all traffic checks. - D. Two officers will stop the traffic flow from both directions and check license, insurance and for D.U.I. violations.
 Violators will be directed off the roadway and will be issued citations or warnings.
-Where a physical arrest is made, one officer shall transport the person to the proper facility. - E. Two (2) police vehicles shall have blue lights and flashers on to warn oncoming traffic.
+Where a physical arrest is made, one officer shall transport the person to the proper facility. - E. Two (2) police vehicles shall have blue lights on to warn oncoming traffic.